FahimFBA/postgreSQL-v2-bills-maxint-app/docs/implementation_details.md

 We implemented a weighted scoring system based on multiple factors:
 - Time interval regularity (weight: 0.3)
 - Amount consistency (weight: 0.25)
-- Description match (weight: 0.25)
+- Description match (weight: 0.25) (always 1 in the current implementation)
 - Transaction type match (weight: 0.1)
 - Category match (weight: 0.1)

+The system uses a threshold of 0.4 to identify recurring transactions, balancing between sensitivity and specificity.

 ### 2. Major Functions